A: Szpitalna St 30, Old Town, 31-024 Cracow, Poland P: 12 422 10 44 E: REZERWACJA@POLLERA.PL

 History THAT DATES BACK TO 1834

-The year 1834 – the early days of our hotel.
+The year 1834 – the early days of the hotel

 The history of our hotel dates back to 1834, when Kasper Poller bought the tenement building at 30 Szpitalna Street, where he then set up the “Pod Złotą Kotwicą” (Golden Anchor) Inn.
 Since his cooking skills were superb, the place became popular among the Krakow elite.